 When unhappy in a relationship, do you try to make things work, confront your partner, or kind of gradually back off?
-The answer depends on what conflict management style you tend to use the most, and that says a lot about you.
+The answer depends on what conflict management style you tend to use, and that says a lot about you.
 Whether it’s an abusive boss or a tactless friend, unpleasant situations seem to pop up every so often.
 The question is not whether or not you will have to deal with these challenges but how you manage them.
 Oftentimes we react without giving much thought to how it might affect our future, but, as you will see, your habitual way of managing conflicts may shape the outcomes in your life.

 The test below is designed to give you an insight into your preferred strategy on the scale of 0 to 100.
 The three conflict management strategies we are going to look at are:

 If you are interested in this subject, you may want to take another test on this site where we go into more details about five conflict resolution styles.
 You can find it here.
 The test begins:

 If there is something that needs to be clarified with your spouse but your spouse is angry, how would you deal with the situation?

 try to calm your spouse first, then discuss the issue at hand;

 avoid any discussion until your spouse calms down;

 When someone tries to humiliate you, your way of coping is to…

 be patient so that it doesn’t affect the outcome of whatever you were trying to do;